A Complete Guide to Bangkok

 Khao San Road

 The legendary Khao San Road is a constant bustle of activity.
 You'll find plenty of open-air shopping, loads of sit-down restaurants and just as many street food carts to compete, loud music and it's all partially thrilling and partially overwhelming.
-We wandered up and down Khao San every night and had our dinner (Pad Thai and a mango banana smoothie) from the carts dotted around.
+We wandered up and down Khao San every night and had our daily dinner (Pad Thai and a mango banana smoothie) from the carts dotted around.
 An experience, for sure!

 jana meerman bangkok thailand-044